A topic from the subject of Advanced Chemistry in Chemistry.

 Introduction

 Chemical thermodynamics is a branch of chemistry that studies the relationship between heat, work, and the properties of matter.
-It is a fundamental science that has applications in many fields, including chemistry, engineering, and materials science.
+It is a fundamental science with applications in many fields, including chemistry, engineering, and materials science.

 Basic Concepts